 “You people pay good money for what I get paid to do!”

-Just before we pulled into Anchorage, he made an announcement and thanked his passengers.
+Before we pull into Anchorage, he makes an announcement and thanks his passengers.

 “We fully realize that if you weren’t here we would have to get real jobs.
 And we don’t want that.
 We want to play around with trains.”